 School Suspensions: Pros, Cons, and Ways to Improve

 Suspensions are overused and misused.
-They are not effective and more often than not, students repeat inappropriate behavior.
+They are not effective and more often than not, students repeat the inappropriate behavior.
 The question one needs to ask is, "Why are students not learning?"
 Answering this question with "because they don't act appropriately" is not good enough.
-The focus of this article is to provide insight to student misbehavior and provide some food for thought in improving the suspension system.
+The focus of this article is to provide insight into student misbehavior and provide some food for thought in improving the suspension system.

 Our Current Suspension System

-As you can tell from this short list, there are a several issues, many that were not included.
+As you can tell from this short list, there are several issues, many that were not included.
 The bottom line is that no matter what the issue, it needs to be dealt with.
 If you cover it with a rug, eventually it is going to be exposed again.
 It will continue to rear up until it is faced and the proper assistance has been provided.
 So the next question is do we want to continue to deal with the same problem over and over again?

-Currently the system we use includes in-school suspensions, out-of-school suspensions, alternative education schools, and expulsions.
+Currently, the system we use includes in-school suspensions, out-of-school suspensions, alternative education schools, and expulsions.